1jdsteele/twill-qr-landing/dailyDiary.md

 ## April 17, 2022

 In video gallery I centered the header, made more space between elements in the single column, and gave each video a subheader aligned left.
 Let client know that the gallery had been updated to specifications.
+Updated files and read me in repo.